46-year-old Iowa man identified as victim in fatal crash near Gretna Friday evening

 The incident occurred at 5:24 p.m.
 Friday near the intersection of U.S. Highway 6 and 220th Street.

-Beckenhauer was transported by Gretna Fire and Rescue to Bergan Mercy Medical Center with non-life-threatening injuries.
+Beckenhauer was transported by Gretna Fire and Rescue to Creighton University Medical Center-Bergan Mercy with injuries that were not life-threatening.